-Disaster Recovery and Business Continuity denotes to an organization’s ability to recover from a disaster or unexpected event and resume operations.
-Organizations often have a plan in place that outlines how a recovery will be accomplished.
+Disaster Recovery and Business Continuity denotes an organization’s ability to recover from a disaster or unexpected event and resume operations.
+Organizations often have a plan in place that outlines how recovery will be accomplished.
 The key to successful disaster recovery is to have a plan (emergency plan, disaster recovery plan, and continuity plan) well before disaster ever strikes.

 Managers spend significant time and effort ensuring their data and applications are available when needed.
 The general approach to business continuity in the cloud is no different than any other environment.
 The same principles and goals apply, but the implementation and process will be different.

 Availability problems can be categorized into three comprehensive set

 - Failure of individual servers, devices, or network connectivity.

 - Corruption, unwanted modification, or deletion of data.